Tech IS our future.

 2020 - +39%

 2) Tech is different today.
 I know everyone says ‘it’s different this time’ but I genuinely believe this is true.
-If we look back at 2000 and look at out lives (if you’re old enough!) tech was present but no where near the scale it is today.
+If we look back at 2000 and look at our lives (if you’re old enough!) tech was present but nowhere near the scale it is today.
 Back in the early 00’s companies were changing their names to include .com just to join the gold rush.
 This time round Tech actually makes a difference.
 If we look at the big names $GOOG, $AMZN, $AAPL, $FB and look at how they influence our daily lives.
 How many times a day do you use google search or pick up your phone?
-Who uses whatsapp or instagram?
-Who orders on Amazon for same day delivery?
-These companies have a massive impact on our daily lives and will not disappear over night.
+Who uses WhatsApp or Instagram?
+Who orders on Amazon for same-day delivery?
+These companies have a massive impact on our daily lives and will not disappear overnight.

 3) Scalability.
-Everyone bangs on about P/E ratios and other traditional metrics but how do you truly value a growth tech company?
-I don’t think you can.
 Tech can grow far quicker than a brick and mortar business with a lot lower overheads and a lot less staff, this increases margins and can grow exponentially.
 I’m not saying ignore high gearing or astronomical PE ratios but we need to look deeper than one ratio!

-4) The new generation are far more willing to embrace technology.
+4) The new generation is far more willing to embrace technology.
 If I ask my dad to set up Alexa I know I’ll have to go to his house and set it up.
 His generation did not grow up with technology in hand like we do today.
-Kids grow up with iPads from a young age, they are used to on demand TV like Netflix.
+Kids grow up with iPads from a young age, they are used to on-demand TV like Netflix.
 They embrace and engage with tech every single day, their lives are built around it now.
-I’ve already told my 7 year old he probably won’t even need a driving licence when he is older!
+I’ve already told my 7-year-old he probably won’t even need a driving licence when he is older!

 6) We need tech to power the tech.
 This comes from companies like $INTC, $NVDA and $AMD.
 This is a market dominated by very few companies.
-We then need companies who help at the design stage for the chips and this involves companies like $AVGO, $SNPS, $ASML - again, these are market dominant companies with wide moats and high barrier to entry.
+We then need companies who help at the design stage for the chips and this involves companies like $AVGO, $SNPS, $ASML - again, these are market-dominant companies with wide moats and high barriers to entry.

 I also believe investing in the underlying chip makes and processor designers is key in having a ‘future proof’ portfolio.

-For me personally, tech IS our future and to deny that based on historical performance of an index is blindly following history with no context.
+For me personally, tech IS our future, and to deny that based on the historical performance of an index is blindly following history with no context.